 Private carriers have swooped in and fulfilled the need for licensed wine shippers who need to ship wine.
 Local couriers may sometimes be a good option for shipping locally.
 However, for most using one of the big three shipping companies is best:

+You might be wondering, what states can you legally ship wine to?
 Each company offers varying shipping solutions to businesses needing to ship across town or across the country.
 Carriers will provide services to those licensed to ship wine.

+How can I ship wine as a gift without it breaking?
 Whether shipping entire cases of wine or a single bottle of wine, your product is extremely delicate.
 If not handled and shipped properly, the recipient will receive a tainted, or worse, a broken bottle of wine.
 It is important to take steps to ensure your wine will be received exactly how it left your place of business.

 Always request signature delivery from some to receive wine shipments.
 This will guarantee your package is not left on a front stoop.
 The enemy of wine is the elements.
 By forgoing a required delivery signature, packages could be left out in the hot sun, direct light, or freezing snow.